The REAL Costa RicaFind it Fast! Use Search

 Don't expect some large and very strong woman named Martha to give you a Swedish massage.
 These ladies will be a lot better looking, the appointments will not be for an hour, and your muscles will not get much treatment.
 These massage locations used to be a lot more common, but an effort to clean-up the San José area has reduced the availability.
 Still, they are around, and asking can get you an answer.

 Interestingly, it you want a REAL massage (i.e. no sex), you can get one in many locations all over Costa Rica, and they are cheap and good.
 In fact, many masseuses will come to your house.
-My wife and I have one who comes to our home for 8,000 colones each and stays about two hours.
-That is about $16.00 each!
+My wife and I have one who comes to our home for 12,000 colones each and stays about two hours.
+That is about $11.00 each!
 I paid $60.00 for 45 minutes several years ago when I left Chicago and that was at their location!
+Hotels of all sorts offer massages, but you are going to get hosed on the price (though still way less then in the US).

 TOP